g-insana/ProteomeCluster/README.md

-# ProtComp - Proteome Comparison Framework
+# ProtClustComp - Proteome Clustering Comparison Framework

-Pipeline and tools for clustering, comparing, and analyzing proteomes at scale.
+Pipelines and tools for clustering, comparing, and analyzing proteomes at scale.

-ProtComp combines a **Nextflow pipeline** with **Python utilities** to perform clustering, filtering, alignments, and comparative analyses of proteomes (or genomes).
+ProtClustComp combines a **Nextflow pipeline** with **Python utilities** to perform clustering, filtering, alignments, and comparative analyses of proteomes (or genomes).

 ---

 ## 🚀 Overview

-ProtComp enables:
+ProtClustComp enables:

 - High-performance **clustering** using MMseqs2
 - Flexible **cluster filtering and annotation**